sanctum-black/blog/computer-science/what-is-julia-and-why-it-matters/what-is-julia-and-why-it-matters.md

 ---

 # Julia, in a nutshell
+The creators of Julia made a really good job at describing what this language would represent, its foundations, and what the main objectives were when creating it:

+> We want a language that's open source, with a liberal license.
+We want the speed of C with the dynamism of Ruby.
+We want a language that's homoiconic, with true macros like Lisp, but with obvious, familiar mathematical notation like Matlab.
+We want something as usable for general programming as Python, as easy for statistics as R, as natural for string processing as Perl, as powerful for linear algebra as Matlab, as good at gluing programs together as the shell.
+Something that is dirt simple to learn, yet keeps the most serious hackers happy.
+We want it interactive and we want it compiled.
+(Did we mention it should be as fast as C?)[^1]
+Jeff Bezanson, Stefan Karpinski, Viral B. Shah, Alan Edelman

+They basically intended on gluing 6 of the most popular scientific languages to create one perfect language that will come here to stay, potentially replacing the most popular data science language right now: Python.

 If we visit the [official Julia website](https://julialang.org/), we can see some of its key properties:

 - Fast